Efficiency in Pure-Exchange Economies with Risk-Averse Monetary Utilities: Pareto Optima in Risk-Sharing Markets

 We assume that each agent $i \in \mathcal{N}$ uses a law-invariant coherent risk measure $\rho_i$.
 By Theorem \ref{thm:cpo_coherent}, we obtain a full characterization of all comonotone Pareto optima.
 This result is restated below in the context of risk sharing.
 Note that since we assume that the aggregate risk is non-negative, we may take the lower bound $\underline{s}=0$ to simplify the expressions.

 \begin{corollary} Suppose that for each $i\in\mathcal{N}$, the risk measure $\rho_i$ is law-invariant and coherent.
 Let $\mathcal{T}_i$ denote the representing convex set of concave distortions for $\rho_i$ that is sequentially closed under pointwise convergence, as per Lemma \ref{lem:distortion_set_convex}.
-Then,
+Then the following hold:

 \begin{enumerate}[label=(\roman*)] \item There exists a solution to the problem